Iris Investigate User Guide¶

 Export pivot engine results¶

-Fields containing multiple values have repeated columns in order to maintain a single value per table element.
+The export includes your full Pivot Engine table.
+Fields containing multiple values have repeated columns to maintain a single value per table element.

 Manually trigger updates to web-related data¶